Scoup/node-pelcod/README.md

    - An RS232 / RS485 converter

-Pelco D has standart and extend commands.
+Pelco D has standard and extend commands.
 The extend commands has to be used alone.
-The standart commands you can use in group.
+The standard commands you can use in group.

 ## Examples